AS9100 Certification Requirements: A Practical Guide for Aerospace Organizations

 Operational Planning and Control

-AS9100 requires structured planning of product realization, including:
+AS9100 requires structured control of product realization.

 Validation where required